 The marinade for this dish is both simple and flavorful!

-MARINADE Butter adds flavor and brows well while olive oil keeps the consistency of the marinade.
-Lemon juice and tomato paste both tenderize and add amazing flavor.
+Marinade – While butter adds flavor and promotes browning, olive oil helps with the consistency of the marinade.
+Lemon juice and tomato paste have a double duty in this recipe, both tenderizing the steak and adding flavor.

 How to Grill Garlic Steak Kabobs